sgrodriguez/reverse-proxy/README.md

 ### Configuration
 The app uses a configuration file in TOML format.
 The configuration path is set via flags when running the app.
-If non is provided the app will use an example configuration file located in internal/config/example_config.toml
+The app will use an example configuration file in internal/config/example_config.toml if not provided

 Toml example:
 ```